-More than a choir, the Brunswick Women’s Choir are a collective of women who are passionate about social justice and believe music has the power to unite, inspire and foster change.
+More than just a choir, the Brunswick Women’s Choir are a collective of women who are passionate about social justice and believe music has the power to unite, inspire and foster change.

 It speaks to the fragility of life, conveys strength and solidarity, and challenges the audience.

 Nothing makes us happier than collaborating with others who share our values and believe in building a better world.

 Cathy has a lifetime of work believing that the sum is way greater than the parts, and is committed to the social change movement through the arts and other community endeavours.

 She trained as a music teacher in the 1980s and has taught music in various forms ever since.

-In 2001 Cathy was included in a book published by the Victorian Women’s Trust, “Ordinary Women, Extraordinary Lives
+- in 2001 Cathy was included in a book published by the Victorian Women’s Trust, Ordinary Women, Extraordinary Lives

-In 2002 she was awarded the prestigious Vida Goldstein Award for contribution to the arts.
+- in 2002 she was awarded the prestigious Vida Goldstein Award for contribution to the arts

-As part of International Women’s Day celebrations in 2003, Cathy received an award from Moreland Council for her major contribution to the well being of the women of Moreland.
+- as part of International Women’s Day celebrations in 2003, Cathy received an award from Moreland Council for her major contribution to the well being of the women of Moreland.